VANSH-THAPAR/Ecommerce-Follow-Along/frontend/README.md

 - Developed a backend endpoint to handle address storage.
 - Integrated the endpoint with the address form.
 - Ensured addresses are added to the user collection in the database.

+---
+# Milestone 23 - Place Order Functionality
+---

+## Overview
+In this milestone, I implemented the place order functionality by:
+- Adding a "Place Order" button inside the cart page.
+- Creating a select address page to display all available addresses and allow selection of a delivery address.
+- Writing a Mongoose schema for storing order details.
+- Developing a backend endpoint to retrieve all user addresses.

+## Features Implemented
+- Added a "Place Order" button that navigates to the select address page.
+- Displayed available addresses with a selection option.
+- Created a backend schema for order storage.
+- Built an endpoint to send user addresses to the frontend.